The Logic of Anchoring

 Why 'When' is More Important Than 'What'

-One of the biggest hurdles for moms isn’t a lack of desire—it’s a lack of open air in the schedule.
+One of the biggest hurdles isn’t a lack of desire—it’s a lack of open air in the schedule.
 We wait for a 30-minute block of quiet that never comes, and we end up feeling like we’ve failed before we’ve even started.

 This is where the research of Dr. BJ Fogg, founder of the Behavior Design Lab at Stanford University, changes the game.
 His "Tiny Habits" method shows that the most successful way to start a new behavior is to anchor it to something you are already doing.